Student Guide to Cost of Living in Bristol

 How much does eating out cost in Bristol?

-Eating out and socialising doesn’t have to cost a fortune.
-With good planning , you can have the best time in Bristol without breaking the bank.
+You can certainly find local spots around the city that are less expensive too.
+Eating out and socialising does not have to cost a fortune.
+With good planning, you can have the best time in Bristol without breaking the bank.

 How much does it cost to live in Bristol for international students per month?